The Best Germany Road Trip Itinerary by Van in 15 Days

 Rudesheim am Rhein

 On this day, we discover that this region is a marvel.
 In the morning visit, the village of Rudesheim am Rhein and the Nierderwald forest and its most representative monuments.

 This place is super nice, and you can arrive in your own vehicle or by funicular from the village.

 The bad thing for us, the price of parking: € 10.50, regardless of whether you stay an hour or all day…

 *Tip 2: Cross to Bacharach on the ferry, the price varies depending on the length of the vehicle.
 They depart every 20 minutes.

 Another picturesque village on the banks of the Rhine, dedicated to wine.
 Bacharach has Celtic origins, and its original name was Baccarus.
-There is a first (somewhat questioned) mention of the city’s origin in 923 and another, more contrasted in 1019.
+A first (somewhat questioned) mention of the city’s origin in 923 and another, more contrasted in 1019.

 In 1356, Emperor Charles IV granted it the title of city.
 Its economy was always linked to viticulture and the wine trade.

 Burg Eltz Castle

 It is a spectacular medieval castle, a world heritage site, located in the hills near the Moselle River (it does quite a competition to the Mad King castle).
-It belongs to the same family (or branch of it) for 33 generations, that is, since the twelfth century.
+It belongs to the same family (or branch of it) for 33 generations since the twelfth century.

 Some parts are open to the public, and others are not since the family owns the castle.

 The castle looks like something out of a tale, is surrounded by green everywhere, and you can hear the river’s sound from there.

 From here, we went to the suspension bridge: Geierlay Suspension Bridge (about 30 km from the castle).

 Geierlay Suspension Bridge

 Geierlay Suspension Bridge is 360 meters long and 100 meters high.
 The surroundings are spectacular and has only been open since 2015.